csesoc/comp1511-revision-t1-2022/3-consonants/README.md

 ## Problem Statement

-Given a string in uppercase, determine if it has more vowels, more consonants, or an equal amount of each.
+Given a string $S$ of uppercase letters, determine if it has more vowels, more consonants, or an equal amount of each.

 The letter `Y` is considered a consonant in this question.